bazelbuild/rules_apple/MAINTENANCE.md

   GitHub](https://github.com/bazelbuild/rules_apple/compare/0.21.1...HEAD),
   and collect the most notable user facing commits for the release notes.
+- Set the new version number in `MODULE.bazel`
 - Starting with `apple_support` create a new release with this template for the notes: